asimcule/MoneyManager/README.md

 # MoneyManager
-A simple Django based logging app for money management.
+A simple Django based logging app that can be used for money management.